The Smart Way to Ask for Coaching Client Referrals

 2. Choose a Good Time

 At this point, you should be getting to know your client fairly well.
-So you’ll know what time of day they’re more likely to be checking their email.
+You might even know what time of day they’re more likely to be checking their emails.

-Make sure you send your referral email at the right time for each client.
-You want to avoid other emails burying yours in the inbox.
+Make sure you message them at the right time to avoid other emails burying yours in the inbox.

 3. Offer an Incentive

 Over 50% of people are likely to give a referral if they receive an incentive, social recognition, or access to a loyalty program.
-Some examples of incentives if your loyal customers refer a friend can include:
+Some examples of incentives could be:

 • A commission if you close the sale with the person they refer

-• A discount from the next coaching session they book
+• A discount from the next coaching session or package they book

 • A free coaching session